ministryofjustice/moj-frontend/docs/style-guide.md

 ### page titles

 In DPS, you must follow the [DPS guidelines for formatting page titles (MOJ staff only)](https://docs.google.com/document/d/17mHQYHOA5S6dOWjjPvkJvXrb-6f37o8hjjWUe9gBqKo/edit?tab=t.0#heading=h.1rt3kbplnmql).

+### PDS, Probation Digital Services

+Probation Digital Services (PDS) is a digital platform for services and products used by probation staff, similar to [Digital Prison Services](/content-standards/style-guide#dps%2C-digital-prison-services).

+Do not use the initialism ‘PDS‘ for the platform without spelling it out in full, as it's not yet recognised by users.

 ### Person Escort Record (PER)